Inedo/inedo-docs/Content/proget/api/connectors/create.md

 order: 1
 ---

-*Create Connector* is available as both a `pgutil` command and an HTTP Request, and will create a [connector](/docs/proget/feeds/connector-overview), with the properties defined by a [ProgetConnector](/docs/proget/api/connectors#connector-object) object in the body of the request.
+*Create Connector* is available as both a `pgutil` command and an HTTP Request, and will create a [Connector](/docs/proget/feeds/connector-overview).

-:::(Info) (🚀 Quick Example: Creating a connector with pgutil) This example will create a `NuGet` connector `myNugetConnector`, connecting to `https://proget.connector.local`:
+:::(Info) (🚀 Quick Example: Creating a Connector with pgutil) This example will create a `NuGet` Connector `myNugetConnector`, connecting to `https://proget.connector.local`:

 ```bash
 pgutil connectors create --name=myNugetConnector --type=NuGet --url=https://proget.connector.local